 The layout is initially designed by using sections, rows, and columns.
 Afterward, the designing elements (widgets or modules) are added to the sections, rows, and columns for adding content to the page.

-I will compare both Elementor’s widgets and Beaver Builder’s modules to figure out the better option.
+I will compare Elementor’s widgets and Beaver Builder’s modules to determine the better option.

 Elementor has divided its elements into three types, i.e., sections, columns, and widgets.